canada-ca/open-source-logiciel-libre/en/standards/using-open-source-software.md

 ### Cloud

 Some open source software is available directly as software as a service (SaaS) on the cloud either for free or subscription based.
-This may create lock-in if you can't easily migrate the software and support other service providers.
+This may create lock-in if the software and support can't easily be migrated to other service providers.

 Open source software can be deployed using platform as a service (PaaS) or infrastructure as a service (IaaS).
 This must be considered same as SaaS when responsibility for hosting, setup, configuration, maintenance and support can be done by a service provider or internally.